SalesforceSFDC/Accenture/README.md

 ### Problem
 When an event occurs in Salesforce, how do you initiate a process in a remote system, pass the required information to that process, receive a response from the remote system, and then use the response data to make updates within Salesforce?

+### Forces
+There are various forces to consider when applying solutions based on this pattern:
+ * Does the call to the remote system require Salesforce to wait for a response before continuing processing?
+(Asynchronous vs synchronous)
+ *